 We strongly encourage you to start by reading the Grant Guidelines that apply to all grants and the Grant FAQs.
 Once you’ve reviewed the guidelines, follow these steps to plan and host a successful VegFund-supported film-screening event.

 - Select the film.
 Most films require you to pay a license fee to screen the film for more than just one person.
 VegFund can fund up to $250 towards licensing fees and will reimburse you after the film has been screened.
 See VegFund’s list of recommended films for screening events.

 - Determine the venue.
 You know your community, so you are in the best position to determine the type of venue to suit your needs.
 Many activists screen films in local schools, churches, or libraries, which typically don’t charge hefty rental fees.
 You can also consider renting a public movie theatre — in some cases, with VegFund’s help.

-- Consider including educational literature.
-Check out VegFund’s Recommended literature for guidance.
+- Consider offering educational literature.
+Check out VegFund’s recommended literature list for guidance.

 - Make a budget.
-Your budget should include all costs related to the event, including the cost of the venue, the film’s license, and any promotions.
+VegFund’s grant application requires that you provide a simple but detailed budget for your event.
+Your budget should include all related costs, including the cost of the venue, the film’s license, and any marketing expenses.

-Vegan activists from the Italian organization Essere Animali hosted a highly successful tour of the new feature-length documentary film, The Last Pig in October 2017.
-Allison Argo (the filmmaker) and Bob Comis (the protagonist) joined the Italian activists on the tour, igniting discussions across Italy and helping the film gain nationwide visibility.
+Vegan activists from the Italian organization Essere Animali hosted a highly successful tour of the documentary film, The Last Pig.
+Allison Argo (filmmaker) and Bob Comis (protagonist) joined the Italian activists on tour, igniting discussions across Italy and helping the film gain nationwide visibility.